-Both Wester Inshes and Milton of Leys have grocery stores, while just down the road is Inshes Retail Park, which features a Tesco superstore, garden centre, stores including Matalan, Deichmann Shoes, Dunelm Mill and Hobby Craft.
+Both Wester Inshes and Milton of Leys have grocery stores, while just down the road is Inshes Retail Park, which features a Tesco superstore, garden centre, stores including Matalan, Deichmann Shoes, Dunelm and Hobby Craft.

 Inverness City Centre, a short drive away, offers a range of outlets in the Eastgate Centre, Victorian Market, High Street and Old Town.

 Help is at hand if you are looking to buy a Tulloch Home, but don’t have a large deposit.

 If you are eligible for the Help to Buy (Scotland) Affordable New Build Scheme, you could receive assistance of up to 15% of the purchase price of a new Tulloch home.

 Help to Buy funding - for completions before March 31, 2019, is available on all Tulloch homes up to £200,000.